CentralFloridaAttorney/zmongo_retriever/docs/DOCUMENTATION.md

 - `collection_name` (str, optional): Name of the MongoDB collection to retrieve documents from.
 Defaults to 'zcases'.
 - `page_content_field` (str, optional): Field name in collection documents containing the text content.
 Defaults to 'opinion'.
 - `encoding_name` (str): Name of the encoding to use for embeddings.
 Default is 'cl100k_base'.
-- `use_encoding` (bool): Flag to enable or disable the use of embeddings.
-Default is False.

 ### Methods